Sri Lanka's Dairy Industry Overview

 • Ambewela Products (Pvt) Ltd.

-These companies are pivotal within the domestic processing landscape, driving forward product innovation.
+These companies play pivotal roles in the domestic processing landscape, driving product innovation.

 Significant Dairy Farms